ekhfa/Portfolio/src/content/blog/real-time-traffic-monitoring.md

   - deep neural network

 ogImage: ""
-description: Real-time traffic monitoring and traffic offense detection using YOLOv4 and OpenCV DNN
+description: This paper introduces a computer vision system with a four-module pipeline for real-time traffic offense detection using YOLOv4 and YOLOv4-tiny models.
 ---

 ## Table of contents